-Effective April 1, 2019, the department will no longer mail quarterly Unemployment Tax and Wage reports (UC-018) Forms.
-Additionally, employers are not required to pay their quarterly unemployment tax liability if it is \$9.99 or less.
+Employers are not required to pay their quarterly unemployment tax liability if it is \$9.99 or less.

 Increase in Penalties for Form W-2

 Depending on your situation, you could incur penalties for the unintentional and/or willful failure to file W-2s with the IRS and/or provide W-2s to employees.
 The amount of the penalty is based on when you file the correct W-2s.
 Penalties for unintentional and/or willful failure to file W-2s are as follows: